pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 7. Smoke test the new release candidates in the draft release.

-8. After smoke tests are complete and developers are happy with the package, the draft release can be manually published.
+8. After smoke tests are complete and developers are happy with the package, the draft release can be manually published from within the GitHub releases page.